(syllabus and calendar)

 Continue - related to break (p.
 106)

 Both break and continue interrupt the "normal" flow of execution.
-Whereas break forces the loop to exit, continue forces the loop to start a new interation.
+Whereas break forces the loop to exit completely, continue forces the loop to attempt to re-enter immediately at the next iteration, that is, to re-interate without completing whatever remains in the current iteration.

 Using break with a nested loop.